 Blue plaques scheme

-A scheme, based on the one founded in London in 1866, commemorating the link between notable figures of the past and the buildings in which they lived or worked, has been implemented within the borough.
+A scheme, based on the one founded in London in 1866, commemorating the link between notable figures of the past and the buildings in which they lived or worked, is being implemented within the borough.

 The scheme, including the manufacture and installation of the plaques, is wholly publically funded and does not receive any private sponsorship.

-By the millennium, 13 highly distinctive plaques had been erected across the borough.
-Two further plaques were erected in 2010.
+Since the scheme's inception, 20 highly distinctive plaques have been erected across the borough.
 The list of blue plaques erected in the borough is available to download.

 Nominations to be considered, for which the following criteria apply, are welcomed by us: